arlowatts/justdragons/classes/warrior.md

 ### Brute Force

-Once per day, you can destroy any nonmagical object you can hold in two hands.
+Once per day, you can destroy any object you can hold in two hands.

 ### Intimidation Tactics